 The answer is - Yes!
 You might be glad to know that Type 2 diabetes is preventable.
 The risk factors for Type 2 diabetes include heredity diabetes, being overweight, and having a sedentary lifestyle.
 Maintaining good health through a diet rich in lean protein, vegetables, and whole grains and striving for 30 minutes of activity every day can significantly reduce a person’s odds of developing Type 2 diabetes.

 What to Do if You Have a Family History of Diabetes

 If you have a family history of diabetes and think you may be at risk for diabetes or pre-diabetes, speak to your doctor during your annual wellness exam.
 Your doctor can evaluate your concerns and current medical condition and provide advice for staying healthy.

 If you or a family member has recently received a diagnosis of diabetes, it’s essential to know that through managing your health, living a full, long life is possible.
 Committing to a moderate exercise routine and working with your doctor to follow a weight loss or weight maintenance plan can help to reduce symptoms and the complications that often result from diabetes.
 Remember, the sooner you speak with your doctor to determine your risks and current health condition, the better chance you’ll have for good health.

 Your Ally in Managing Diabetes

 Founded by a company with more than 25 years of experience creating hospital-grade testing supplies, OKRA Care is here to be your companion in the journey.
 We know that a diabetes diagnosis can be scary, and we’re here to help you simplify your health.
-Regain control of your diabetes with OKRA Care’s diabetes education and order your starter kit today.
+Regain control of your diabetes with OKRA Care’s diabetes education and order your OKRA Control Solution today.